muratk3n/thirdwave/en/README.md

 way..
 There were plans to bar players who wld play in SL from World Cup even, which wld be a problem for many players.

-"Clubs cannot leave Super League, says Perez The 12 clubs that agreed to join a new European Super League have 'binding contracts' and "cannot leave", says Real Madrid president Florentino Perez"
+"The 12 clubs that agreed to join a new European Super League have 'binding contracts' and "cannot leave", says Real Madrid president Florentino Perez"

 ---